on this page

-Currently, our personal records system only allows us to record your gender as male or female.
+Currently, our Child Support and Medicare personal records systems only allow us to record your gender as male or female.
 However, if you identify as a non-binary gender, we can add a note to your personal record about your gender details.

 You don’t have to update your gender details.
 It's your choice.

-Bring your document to a service centre to update your gender details on your Centrelink or Medicare records.
-You’ll need to update your details on your Child Support record separately.
+For Medicare, you can bring your supporting document to a service centre to update your gender details on your Medicare record.

 If you can’t visit a service centre

 You can write to us and ask us to update your details if you can’t visit a service centre or if you live in a remote area.
 Make sure you sign the request and include a certified copy of a supporting document.
 Post your signed request and document to us to update your details for:

 Most people don’t need to provide any supporting documentation to update their gender with Centrelink.

 To update your gender in your Child Support or Medicare record, you’ll need to provide us with supporting documents.

 You will also need to provide supporting documents if you’re required to verify your identity under an international agreement with Centrelink.

 The supporting documents can be any of the following: